EranPer/best_photo_selection/README.md

 # Best Photo Selection

 Giving a score for how good or bad a photograph is.
+Explaining the reasons behind the choice.

+This project was developed by Eran Perelman, Asi Sheratzki and Ary Korenvais with the guidance of Morris Alper.

 A link the website hosting the app: [Rate My Photo!](https://eranper-best-photo-selection-srcrate-my-photo-4ipizc.streamlitapp.com/)